 It also gives you an easy to view breakdown of prices through all the different booking options, whether that’s direct with the hotel or through an online travel agency like Hotels.com or Expedia.
 Here’s a comparison of prices for a night at the W Miami:

 Use travel credit cards, points and miles

 Another option student travelers shouldn’t count out is investing in a travel rewards credit card.
 Students can earn points and miles for all spending on a card in addition to a large welcome bonus for opening a new account.
-For example, the Chase Sapphire Preferred® Card comes with 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
-That’s $750 toward travel when you redeem through Chase Ultimate Rewards®.
+For example, the Chase Sapphire Preferred® Card comes with 80,000 bonus points after you spend $4,000 in the first three months from account opening.
+Plus earn a $50 statement credit on grocery purchases in the first year of account opening.
+That’s $1000 toward travel when you redeem through Chase Ultimate Rewards®.

 That means you’re earning toward travel every time you go out to dinner with friends or buy a textbook from the bookstore and pay with your travel rewards card.
 Basically, it’s free (or at least highly discounted) travel.

 While you’re a student is one of the best times to travel.
 Sure, you may not have the most money in the bank, but you have freedom, independence and student discounts instead to guide you through your travels.